33-Labs/wondermon/README.md

 ### Test Wondermon Account

+You are free to register and use Wondermon, but currently, you will need to transfer a Flovatar to the Wondermon address first.
+If you prefer not to do so, I have a test account here with a pre-existing Flovatar and some Flobits available for use.

 Please contact lanford33 on Flow's Discord or send a direct message to https://twitter.com/33_labs on Twitter for the test account

 ### More Details: